Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Spin orientation distribution

 \section{Spin orientation distribution}

 \citet{laspina2004} provided an estimate of the ratio of retrograde to prograde rotators ($N_{R}/N_{P} = 2^{+1}_{-0.7}$) in the NEA population from a survey of spin vectors.

 Measurements of the Yarkovsky drift rate can also be used to infer $N_{R}/N_{P}$, because objects with a positive $\dadt$ are almost certain to be prograde rotators, while objects with a negative $\dadt$ are almost certain to be retrograde rotators.
+This theorized correlation between drift rate and obliquity is borne out in all cases where both quantities can be estimated \citep{farn13}.

 However, given a population of objects with estimated $\dadt$ values, the best estimate of $N_{R}/N_{P}$ is \textit{not} equal to the ratio $R$ of the number of objects with negative $\dadt$ to the number with positive $\dadt$.
-A bias occurs because each estimated $\dadt$ value has an associated uncertainty, and there is thus a non-zero probability that an object with a measured positive $\dadt$ value in fact has a negative $\dadt$ value (and vice versa).
-Because there are more retrograde rotators than prograde rotators, this process will bias observers towards measuring a lower observed ratio, $R_O$, than is actually present.
+A bias occurs because each estimated $\dadt$ value has an associated uncertainty, and there is thus a nonzero probability that an object with a measured positive $\dadt$ value in fact has a negative $\dadt$ value (and vice versa).
+Because there are more retrograde rotators than prograde rotators, this process will bias observers toward measuring a lower observed ratio, $R_O$, than is actually present.

-This point can be illustrated with a simple (albeit exaggerated), analytic example.
+This point can be illustrated with a simple (albeit exaggerated) analytic example.
 Consider four objects: $A$, $B$, $C$, and $D$.
-Objects $A$, $B$, and $C$ all have $\dadt$ values of $-10 \pm 25 \dadtunit$, while object $D$ has a $\dadt$ value of $+10 \pm 25 \dadtunit$.
+Objects $A$, $B$, and $C$ all have observed $\dadt$ values of $-10 \pm 25 \dadtunit$, while object $D$ has a $\dadt$ value of $+10 \pm 25 \dadtunit$.
 In this example, the true ratio, $R_T$, of the number of objects with negative $\dadt$ to the number of objects with positive $\dadt$ is $R_T=3.0$.
 However, when an observer attempts to measure, for example, $\dadt_A$, there is a $\sim$34\% chance that the observer will erroneously conclude that $A$ has a positive $\dadt$ value.
 In fact, we can calculate the probabilities associated with each of the five possible ratios that can be observed (Table~\ref{tbl:probs}) and demonstrate that one is most likely to observe $R_O=1.0$.
 If 10,000 observers independently took measurements of objects $A$, $B$, $C$, and $D$, a plurality would conclude that $R_O=1.00$, while a majority would agree that $R_O$ lies between 0.0 and 1.0 --- even though the true ratio is $R_T=3.0$.

 Our data suggest that out of 159 objects, 114 have $\dadt < 0$, for an observed ratio of $R_O=\frac{114}{159-114}=2.53$.
 To approximate the true ratio $R_T$, we assumed that the nominal ratio we measured was the most likely ratio for any observer to measure.
 Determining the true ratio is then a matter of simulating a universe with a set of simulated $\dadt$ values that are consistent with our measured values, and also yield $R_O=2.53$.